 Update Feb 29, 2020: the final MQTT Firmware can now be downloaded through the System/Update menu in the camera’s webUI (I just grabbed the update).
 The company also added a guide for using self-signed SSL certificates with their service here.

 Back to my original article:

 To start the ball rolling I used the supplied screwdriver to remove the back and put in the single 12v power cable.
 Easy.
 The board inside is held in a frame with a single screw for ease of access.
 Looks like it was built by engineers for engineers – I love it already.

 I then powered the unit up and looked to see what to do next.
 At this point we had a power cut.
 Bloody useless electricity company, if only their service was as solid as this camera.
 To set up the IN-9008 I went off to the INSTAR website and was asked to rate the camera on one of two sites – in order to get a free licence for their InStarVision 2.0 software.
 Lovely. as well as the web UI, there are Apps for EVERYTHING including IOS, Android, PC and more.

-I just downloaded the latest beta update from the web and I’m looking at the MQTT support which includes both the camera’s own internal MQTT broker and any external broker of your choice with or without user/password, with or without SSL – but why wait – they talk about interfacing the camera with MQTT and Node-Red over on Discord.
+I have latest beta update from the web and I’m looking at the MQTT support which includes both the camera’s own internal MQTT broker and any external broker of your choice with or without user/password, with or without SSL – but why wait – they talk about interfacing the camera with MQTT and Node-Red over on Discord.
 There are so many features… it beggars belief.

-I now have the camera showing video simultaneously on my phone and PC and left it on overnight just to prove the point.
-Not tested the actual alarm zoning yet but I WILL soon.
-Meanwhile I hope this is interesting including my pretty awful snapshot showing simultaneous App and WebUI views on the PC..
+I then set up the camera showing video simultaneously on my phone and PC and left it on overnight just to prove the point.
+I’ve not tested the actual alarm zoning yet but I will soon.
+Meanwhile I hope this is interesting including my pretty awful snapshot (top) showing simultaneous App and WebUI views on the PC..